-5.4.1.2 NFPA 285 Acceptance Criteria in Exterior Walls
+5.4.2 NFPA 285 Acceptance Criteria in Exterior Walls

-For the use of Exception No. 3 to section 2603.5.5 in the 2015 edition of the VCC, contact the UBO.
+For the use of Exception No. 3 to section 2603.5.5 in the 2018 edition of the VCC, contact the UBO.

-5.4.1.3 Intersection of Fire Resistance Rated Wall Assemblies with Lesser-Rated and Non-Rated Wall Assemblies
+5.4.3 Intersection of Fire Resistance Rated Wall Assemblies with Lesser-Rated and Non-Rated Wall Assemblies

-The 2015 VCC provides limited guidance for addressing how Fire Barriers (VCC 707), Fire Partitions (VCC 708), and Smoke Barriers (VCC 709) intersect with lesser-rated and non-rated exterior walls.
+The 2018 VCC provides limited guidance for addressing how Fire Barriers (VCC 707), Fire Partitions (VCC 708), and Smoke Barriers (VCC 709) intersect with lesser-rated and non-rated exterior walls.
 At these conditions, the UBO applies and enforces the following requirements:

-- 1. The gypsum board manufacturer(s) included in the listed fire resistance rated wall assemblies typically provide partition priority legends and installation details to address these conditions as well as instructions on how corners and tees are to be constructed.
+- The gypsum board manufacturer(s) included in the listed fire resistance rated wall assemblies typically provide partition priority legends and installation details to address these conditions as well as instructions on how corners and tees are to be constructed.
 The UBO considers the manufacturer's installation instructions to be a critical component for achieving a compliant fire resistance rated fire barrier, fire partition, or smoke barrier assembly.
 To the extent possible, the manufacturer's instructions shall be incorporated into the Working Drawings. - 2.
 The VCC sections for fire barriers, fire partitions, and smoke barriers do not require the exterior walls of the separated fire compartments to be fire resistance rated.
 The rationale for this is based on fire exposure from outside of the building (not within the building).
 As a result, these sections do not adequately address the potential for in-building horizontal fire spread from one fire compartment to another where the interior wall assembly intersects with the exterior wall.
-The UBO applies

-- the following requirement to address this concern: where the fire barrier, fire partition, or smoke barrier assembly intersects and terminates at a lesser-rated or non-rated exterior stud wall, the assembly shall extend in its entirety to the inside face of the exterior wall sheathing. - 3.
-As an alternative, VCC section 707.9 Voids at Intersections or 715.4.2 Exterior Curtain Wall/Vertical Fire Barrier Intersections may be applied, whereby the fire resistance rated wall assembly terminates at the interior wall sheathing of the exterior wall.
+The UBO applies the following requirement to address this concern: where the fire barrier, fire partition, or smoke barrier assembly intersects and terminates at a lesser-rated or non-rated exterior stud wall, the assembly shall extend in its entirety to the inside face of the exterior wall sheathing.

+3. As an alternative, VCC section 707.9 Voids at Intersections or 715.4.2 Exterior Curtain Wall/Vertical Fire Barrier Intersections may be applied, whereby the fire resistance rated wall assembly terminates at the interior wall sheathing of the exterior wall.
 In this arrangement, the intersecting stud cavities within the exterior wall shall be completely filled with an approved material, such as mineral wool.
 Conditions may vary from project to project, so consult with the UBO to determine the correct application of this alternate approach.

-The following documentation for the design of fire resistance rated wall assemblies shall be provided at a minimum: 1) define the listed fire resistance rated wall assembly, 2) define the respective listed head-of-wall and bottom-of-wall joint systems, 3) provide the 'basis of design' gypsum board manufacturer's partition priority legend and related standard details for the proposed construction, and 4) include copies of the listings for the proposed fire resistance rated wall assemblies and joint systems in their entirety on the Working Drawings (see DCSM section 2.7.7.15.1).
+The following documentation for the design of fire-resistance-rated wall assemblies shall be provided at a minimum:

+- 1. Define the listed fire-resistance-rated wall assembly. - 2.
+Define the respective listed head-of-wall and bottom-of-wall joint systems. - 3.
+Provide the basis-of-design gypsum board manufacturer's partition priority legend and related standard details for the proposed construction. - 4.
+Include copies of the listings for the proposed fire-resistance-rated wall assemblies and joint systems in their entirety on the working drawings (see DCSM section 2.6.5.9 and the fire systems working drawings checklist).

-5.4.1.4 Masonry/Hokie Stone
+5.4.4 Masonry/Hokie Stone